dips-21/my_practice/README.md

 Inheritance:-
 ==================================================
-When one object acquires all the properties and behaviors of a parent object, it is known as inheritance.
+*When one object acquires all the properties and behaviors of a parent object, it is known as inheritance.
-  It provides code reusability.
-It is used to achieve runtime polymorphism,
+*It provides code reusability.
+*It is used to achieve runtime polymorphism,
-*in that we can allows code defined in one class and other classes can be reused it.
+*In that we can allows code defined in one class and other classes can be reused it.

-*Ex.if we have a women class ,in that  we have taken  working and non working women .means we can inherit all the properties of women in both the classes and also we can add others information in it like working women get salary. so we dont write women functionality to the both sub classes.
+*Ex.if we have a women class ,in that  we have taken  working and non working women .means we can inherit all the properties of women in both the classes and also we can add others information in it like working women get salary. so we dont have to write women functionality to the both sub classes.
 AgeWeightComparator AgeWeightHeightComparator  , we can override(modify) specific behavior (only methods that we need) ,rest of methods will be accessible from parent class